DaveHogan/davehogan.github.io/content/posts/development/building-tag-my-map.md

 ## What I decided on
 I decided to create a very simple tool to allow users to add locations on a map to show were they've been!
 Hopefully prompting discussion about our travel experiences and visualise the diverse places the team have lived or travelled to.
 With the help of ChatGPT, I came up with a name and domain [Tag the Map](https://tagthemap.com).
 I find this a really useful way to conceptualise ideas like this.
 Because I don't get to use these tools in my day job and I wanted to give xAI: Grok Code Fast 1 a whirl in my own time and this was a perfect opportunity to do that but also share the outcome.
-The xAI: Grok Code Fast 1 model is new and Kilo is currently offering free usage for a limited time!
+The xAI: Grok Code Fast 1 model is new and Kilo Code is currently offering free usage for a limited time!

 ## Key Features of the idea/application
 - Host can start an event (generates 8-character code, authenticated)